ginobilinie/codeBook/README.md

 45. countAndSay.cpp: stupid question.
 The nth term is a read-off based on the n-1-th term.

+46. combinationSum.cpp: typical dfs.
+Pay attention to the backtracking recovery and the usage of set (including convert to vector).

 # old
 for fun, forever